Jerhub-com/flask-tutorial-series/README.md

 previous sections, so it is recommended to follow along sequentially.

-**Part 1 - flask-scaffold** - Covers installation and configuration, and provides the foundation from which we build the application, including a basic app with a sqlite database, a user model, and a login page.
+**Part 1 - Scaffold** - Covers installation and configuration, and provides the foundation from which we build the application, including a basic app with a sqlite database, a user model, and a login page.

-**Part 2 - recaptcha** - Covers bot mitigation by adding Google Recaptcha functionality.
+**Part 2 - Recaptcha** - Covers bot mitigation by adding Google Recaptcha functionality.

+**Part 3 - Contact** - Covers adding a working contact form with AWS SES.

 ## Requirements
 In order to follow along successfully, you will need Python version >= 3.10.5